-Note that, these ethnic groups were acephalous meaning they did not have centralized authority or administration to make laws and enforce them.
-In the pre-colonial era of Ghana, the Tindana, also known as the Earth Priest or Land Priest, played a crucial role in the social, religious, and political life of various ethnic groups.
+Note that, these ethnic groups were acephalous meaning they did not have centralized authority or administration to make and enforce laws.
+In pre-colonial era of Ghana, the Tindana, also known as the Earth Priest or Land Priest, played a crucial role in the social, religious, and political life of various ethnic groups.
 Here are some of the key duties and functions of the Tindana: